openstack/openstack-manuals/doc/networking-guide/source/ops-resource-tags.rst

 Various virtual networking resources support tags for use by external systems or any other clients of the Networking service API.

+The currently supported resources are:

+* networks
+* subnets
+* subnetpools
+* ports
+* routers

 Use cases
 ~~~~~~~~~

 The following use cases refer to adding tags to networks, but the same
-can be applicable to any other Networking service resource:
+can be applicable to any other supported Networking service resource:

 #.
 Ability to map different networks in different OpenStack locations
    to one logically same network (for multi-site OpenStack).